wp-plugins/use-administrator-password/readme.txt

 Glad to hear that!
 You are looking for WordShell, <a href="http://wordshell.net">http://wordshell.net</a>.

 == Changelog ==

+= 1.0.1 05/15/2013 =
+- Correct references to use-admin-password (was imported into WordPress plugins directory as use-administrator-password, and I did not notice until now)

 = 1.0 04/24/2012 =
 - Marked as tested on WordPress 3.6